janssen70/hybrid_ai/README.md

 # hybrid_ai
 Send "Best Snapshots" from Axis Scene Analytics to Gemini for further analysis.
-The purpose is to show the use of edge preprocessing and cloud-assisted deeper analysis.
+The purpose is to show the use of edge preprocessing to get the objects and the cloud for deeper analysis.

 It works by listening to Consolidated Tracks which come with a Best Snapshot.